Nida Dar

-Nida Rashid Dar (born 2 January 1987) is a Pakistani cricketer who plays as a right-handed batter and right-arm off break bowler.
+Nida Dar (born 2 January 1987) is a Pakistani cricketer who plays as a right-handed batter and right-arm off break bowler.
+She captained the Pakistan women's national cricket team for 24 WT20Is and 13 WODIs between April 2023 and August 2024.

+An all-rounder, Dar is the most successful women's T20I bowler.
 She is the first Pakistani cricketer to take 100 wickets in T20Is.
 She has played domestic cricket for Pakistan Universities, Zarai Taraqiati Bank Limited, Sialkot and Sydney Thunder.